 Customers will find your website URL on flyers, newsletters, search queries, and other websites so making the address stick is key.

 Memorable domain names are often short, clever, and avoid trendy humor, hyphens or numbers.
 The longer or more complicated the domain name, the less likely it is to stick.
 A good rule of thumb is if you saw the domain name on a delivery-truck sign, could you remember it later?

-8. Stay clear of copyrighted terms
+8. Stay clear of copyright issues

 Internet search is based on a framework of keywords and phrases when indexing addresses and sites, so why not take advantage of this when choosing your domain name?

 Brainstorm keywords related to your organization and use these in shaping your chosen name.
-For example, a butcher’s shop might name meat, butcher, smoked, cured, savory, friendly, and service as descriptive keywords for his/her business.
+For example, your butcher’s shop might name meat, butcher, smoked, cured, savory, friendly, and service as descriptive keywords for your business.
 An appropriate name might then be SavoryService.com or TheSmilingButcher.com.
 Either domain respects the fact that search engines work off of such keywords when indexing and fetching information for users, while providing a description of what customers can expect in the process.